Fear, Confusion And Separation As Trump Administration Sends Migrants Back To Mexico

 Migrants are spending months on that list, often to be returned to Mexico after being processed by U.S. immigration authorities.

 Acting Homeland Security Secretary Kevin McAleenan says Mexico's efforts to deter migration, along with the Remain in Mexico program, are having an impact.
-At a press conference on Friday, McAleenan said apprehensions dropped 25% percent in June compared to the previous month.
+At a press conference on Friday, McAleenan said apprehensions at the border are expected to drop 25% percent in June compared to the previous month.

 Still, apprehensions in the El Paso-Juarez region remain high.
 The U.S. Border Patrol said last week that agents are taking into custody an average of about 800 people a day in the El Paso sector.
 That's down slightly from May, but still far above the number of apprehensions in the region six months ago.